claroline/Claroline/docs/sections/user-interface/actions.md

 An action is anything the user can do to make changes in the application (eg. navigation, data loading).

-It provides an low-level action API for apps.
+It provides a low-level action API for apps.
 It provides a common way to describe an action.
 It exposes components which render appropriate buttons for actions (aka. it respects HTML semantics and offers the best accessibility possible).